mothur/mothur.github.io/_wiki/list_file.md

 ---
 title: 'list file'
-tags: 'file types'
+tags: 'file_types'
 redirect_from: '/wiki/List_file'
 ---
-The file ending in \"list\" contains data indicating the sequences that cluster together within an OTU.
+The file ending in "list" contains data indicating the sequences that cluster together within an OTU.
 Like the rabund and sabund files, the first column represents the distance that sequences were assigned to OTUs.
 If you are making your own rabund file you can make the label